Stuart Sternberg

 Stuart L. Sternberg (born August 8, 1959) is an American Wall Street investor.
-He is the principal shareholder of the ownership group that owns the Tampa Bay Rays and acts as the team's Managing General Partner since November 2005.
+He was the principal shareholder of the ownership group that owned the Tampa Bay Rays and acted as the team's Managing General Partner from 2005 to 2025.

 Early life

 The youngest of three children, Sternberg was born on August 8, 1959, and raised in a Jewish family on Avenue M in the Canarsie neighborhood of New York's Brooklyn borough He is the son of Beverly (née Tartell) and Samuel Sternberg and his parents owned a pillow shop on Flatbush Avenue.
 His passion for baseball developed in his childhood while playing the game in the streets and playgrounds of his neighborhood.
 One of Sternberg's most cherished memories is when he saw Sandy Koufax pitch while attending his first Major League game with his father at Shea Stadium in 1965.
 Sternberg has played in various organized baseball leagues over his lifetime and coached his two sons' Little League teams for five years.
 He attended yeshiva through third grade, wearing a kippah every day and went to Canarsie High School.